melvinquick/windows-setup-script/README.md

 # WindowsSetupScript

+## Purpose

 This is a script for setting up Windows to how I like it on a fresh install.